 Has the RWIS ever been used in a real life incident?

-Fortunately for everyone, no the RWIS has never been deployed to kill a blowing well.
+Fortunately for everyone, the RWIS has never been deployed to kill a blowing well.
 However, multiple oil and gas operators, mainly operating in the Barents Sea, Eastern Mediterranean and Gulf of Mexico have contracted access rights to the RWIS.
 Some of these contracts were driven by legislation mandating the requirement for single relief well contingency, and for others, the driver was economic.
 They wanted to drill bigger wells and needed to demonstrate they could be controlled efficiently and effectively, and the RWIS was the key to ensuring those projects were given the green light.”

 What are the pricing models for gaining access rights to the RWIS?